ycrc/ycrc.github.io/docs/clusters-at-yale/guides/spark.md

   /path/to/custom/analysis.py

 ```
-The Spark web-interface is accessible and it is the recommended way to monitor jobs' progress.
+The Spark web-interface is accessible after setting up the ssh tunnel as described above.